Gradient corrections to the quantum effective action: One-loop effective action - single field case

-where $m^2(x)$ is the tree-level mass which depends on the background value of the field.
-In case of translationally invariant background field, we could easily use the equation of motion to find the functional inverse of the inverse propagator and, in turns, the one-loop effective potential.
-Considering instead a space-time dependent background field, we can write the equation of motion of the propagator in Wigner space as:
+where $m^2(x)$ is the tree-level mass which depends on the background value of the field $\phi(x)$.
+In case of a translationally invariant background field, we could easily use the equation of motion to find the functional inverse of the inverse propagator and, in turn, the one-loop effective potential.
+Considering instead a spacetime dependent background field, we can formally write the equation of motion of the propagator in Wigner space as,

 This representation of the propagator is useful when the propagator depends weakly on the midpoint coordinate $X$.
-To make that more precise, let us introduce scales $X_0$ and $p_0$, which characterize the length scale over which the propagator changes significantly, and the typical momentum of these excitations~\footnote{Rigorously speaking, the propagator depends on all momenta, with no upper bound.
-However, the propagator should be understood as a distribution, meaning that its action on test functions is defined by integrating over the momenta, and in such integrals typically very high momenta do not significantly contribute, as their effects are generally cancelled by rapid oscillations.
-When these oscillations are absent, the effects of high momentum modes are cancelled by the counterterms needed to renormalize the object of interest.}.
-The gradient expansion in Eq.~(\ref{Derivative expansion: propagator}) is then well defined if $p_0 X_0 \ll \hbar$, and can be viewed as a generalization of the WKB expansion in quantum mechanics to quantum field theory.
-The gradient expansion fails to capture the effects that occur when $p_0 X_0 \sim \hbar$, the most prominent being the generation of particles by rapidly varying background fields.
+To make that more precise, let us introduce scales $\Delta X_0$ and $\Delta p_0$, which characterize the length scale over which the propagator changes significantly, and the typical momentum of these excitations~\footnote{Rigorously speaking, the propagator depends on all momenta, with no upper bound.
+However, the propagator should be understood as a distribution, meaning that its action on test functions is defined by integrating over the momenta, and in such integrals typically very high momenta do not significantly contribute, as their effects are generally canceled by rapid oscillations.
+When these oscillations are absent, the effects of high momentum modes are canceled by the counterterms needed to renormalise the object of interest.}.
+The gradient expansion in Eq.~(\ref{Derivative expansion: propagator}) is then well defined if $\Delta p_0 \Delta X_0 \gg \hbar$, and can be viewed as a generalization of the WKB expansion in quantum mechanics to quantum field theory.
+The gradient expansion fails to capture the effects that occur when $\Delta p_0 \Delta X_0 \sim \hbar$, the most prominent being the generation of particles by rapidly varying background fields.

-Taylor expanding the exponential in Eq.~(\ref{Derivative expansion: propagator}) and applying the derivatives on the left-hand side, the previous equation becomes:
+Taylor-expanding the exponential in Eq.~(\ref{Derivative expansion: propagator}) and applying the derivatives on the left-hand side, the previous equation becomes,

-where the double product in the quadratic term vanishes as we apply a second mixed derivative.\\
+where the double product in the quadratic term vanishes as we apply a second mixed derivative.